Building company failed on back of coronavirus crisis, court hears

 Some of these creditors had threatened to damage some of the works in progress, counsel said.
 Should that occur, the prospects of creditors recovering monies owed would be further depleted.

-The firm’s assets include tools, piping, JCB diggers and dumpers and excavation equipment.
+The company’s assets include tools, piping, JCB diggers and dumpers and excavation equipment.

 The appointment of a provisional liquidator would ensure assets would be secured and one creditor will not be able to obtain an advantage over another, counsel said.

-Ms Justice Pilkington, noting the Covid-19 pandemic had certainly exasperated the firm’s problems, said she was satisfied to appoint Mr Fitzpatrick as provisional liquidator and adjourned the matter to next month.
+Ms Justice Pilkington, noting the Covid-19 pandemic had certainly exasperated the company’s problems, said she was satisfied to appoint Mr Fitzpatrick as provisional liquidator and adjourned the matter to next month.